 Drugs Can’t Stop Alzheimer’s.
 A New Model of the Disease Explains Why.

-A new model of Alzheimer’s disease – proposed by scientists at Columbia University Medical Center and Weill Cornell Medicine – may explain why clinical trials of potential Alzheimer’s drugs have a high failure rate.
+A new model of Alzheimer’s disease – proposed by scientists at Columbia University Irving Medical Center and Weill Cornell Medicine – may explain why clinical trials of potential Alzheimer’s drugs have a high failure rate.

-We spoke with co-author Scott Small, MD, the Boris and Rose Katz Professor of Neurology and director of the Alzheimer’s Disease Research Center in the Taub Institute at CUMC, about the theory, published in a new article in Trends in Neuroscience.
+We spoke with co-author Scott Small, MD, the Boris and Rose Katz Professor of Neurology and director of the Alzheimer’s Disease Research Center in the Taub Institute at CUIMC, about the theory, published in a new article in Trends in Neuroscience.

 Explain your new model for Alzheimer’s disease.